 Anyone who read The Golden Bough attentively would notice what an enormous amount of non-theorising information about customs, beliefs etc. there is in it.
 Unfortunately many who have dismissed the book have not noticed this obvious matter.
 An example is folklorist Bob Trubshaw, who states that during the 70s and 80s the whole edifice built up on Frazer’s foundations was steadily dismantled by academics.
 “Nothing of consequence was left” (from “Paganism in British Folk Traditions”).
 An amazing failure to note what is actually in the book, but he may have been following similar utterances by academics, eg “The Bough has been broken and all that it cradled has fallen” (Smith 1993, 239).

 Frazer has been regarded as a supporter of imperialism, eg Mary Beard refers to “the book’s reassuring projection of British imperialism” (Beard 1992, 211).
 In reality, Frazer was a critic of imperialism, not an admirer of it, see Frazer 1927, 9.
 As regards Christianity, Frazer’s material is considered to be evidence for anti-Christian zealotry on his part, eg Hutton states “There is no doubt that one of the purposes of The Golden Bough was to discredit Christianity.
 The most important argument of the whole work was that ancient peoples had believed in a dying and reviving god” (Hutton 1999b, 114).
 It was an important element in the work.
-However, in terms of specific deities, Frazer was moderate in putting forward candidates for this role, by comparison with predecessors such as Godfrey Higgins, Thomas Doane, and Gerald Massey, who proposed a greater range of such gods.
-See eg Doane’s Bible Myths and Their Parallels in Other Religions (1882) and Higgins’ Anacalypsis (1833).
+However, in terms of specific deities, Frazer was moderate in putting forward candidates for this role by comparison with predecessors such as Godfrey Higgins, Thomas Doane, and Gerald Massey.
+They proposed a greater range of such deities, see eg Doane’s Bible Myths and Their Parallels in Other Religions (1882) and Higgins’ Anacalypsis (1833).